Tuborg Brewery: History

-During the Occupation, because of his Jewish background, Einar Dessau had to flee to Sweden in November 1943, where he joined the resistance work.
+During the Occupation, because of his Jewish background, Einar Dessau had to flee to Sweden in November 1943, where he joined the Danish resistance movement.
 After the war, he resumed his position at Tuborg.

 In the last year of the war, Tuborg's boiler house was destroyed on 5 January, or schalburgtage, but beer deliveries could still be continued the next day thanks to outside help.